mddeepu8/techradar-1/README.md

 [![Build Status](https://travis-ci.org/soneymathew/techradar.svg?branch=master)](https://travis-ci.org/soneymathew/techradar)

-A library that generates an interactive radar, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).
+A library that generates an interactive radar that is tailored to satisfy the need of keeping the radar data private, inspired by [thoughtworks.com/radar](http://thoughtworks.com/radar).

 ## Demo